georchestra/superset/docs/technical_guides/administration/making_a_dashboard_public.en.md

 ***This is the safest and the recommended way***.

 It requires to add to the `Public` role the permissions `datasource access on [name of your database].[name of your datasource]`.
-If your dahsbord relies on many datasources, this may mean adding a lot of permission items (one per datasource).
+If your dashboard relies on many datasources, this may mean adding a lot of permission items (one per datasource).
 But this ensures an access limited to the smallest data perimeter.